Aethylred/puppet-puppetdashboard/README.md

 ## Other Features

+### Git Provider

+The git provisioner installs the puppet-dashboard from the [Puppet Dashboad git repository on GitHub](https://github.com/sodabrew/puppet-dashboard).
+This allows the dashboard installation from unpackaged versions and onto Linux distributions that do not have packages available to them.
+Using the git provisioner requires the git package to be installed, and that the Puppetlabs vcsrepo module is installed.

+The git provider requires that:
+* the system version of Ruby is 1.9.1 or later, with bundler, rake, and development libraries.
+* git is installed
+* other module dependencies are met (see `Puppetfile`)

+A working manifest that can do this is given in `tests/git_install.pp`, a `Puppetfile` for [`librarian-puppet`](https://github.com/rodjek/librarian-puppet) is provided that will install the dependent Puppet Modules required to make this work.
+The script and Puppetfile have been tested on Ubuntu 12.04 LTS.

+Currently the git provider requires 3 puppet runs to complete the install.
+There is some issues with specifying the ordering of the install of a PPA repository, installing packages, and executing commands than need resolving.

+It is recommended that the git provisioner is used as it is not dependent on end-of-life versions of Ruby, and can install the latest version of the Dashboard.
+It currently works for the Puppet Dashboard version `2.0.0-beta2`.

+### PosgreSQL database

+The Puppet Dashboard application supports the use of a PostgreSQL database.
+This is only supported with the later versions that can be installed with the `git` provider, hence has the same dependencies and configuration requirements.

+A working manifest that can do this is given in `tests/postgres_git.pp`, a `Puppetfile` for [`librarian-puppet`](https://github.com/rodjek/librarian-puppet) is provided that will install the dependent Puppet Modules required to make this work.
+The script and Puppetfile have been tested on Ubuntu 12.04 LTS.
+Note that this is still dependant on some MySQL development libraries being installed by the Puppetlabs MySQL module.

 ### Managing Puppet Dashboard on webrick

 This module can be used to set up the Puppet Dashboard on webrick, though this is not recommended and not well tested.
 Use the following Puppet snippet: